DreamyKiley/ImageComp/README.md

 This project was developed by Kiley W. For more information, visit [this link](https://allmylinks.com/dreamykiley).

 ## Buy Me a Gift!
 If you'd like to, you can [buy me a gift!](https://throne.com/dreamykiley).
-Donations are completely optional and are not connected to the development or functionality of my personal projects.
+Gifts are completely optional and are not connected to the development or functionality of my personal projects.
 Your support is appreciated, but please feel no obligation.